hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250907389v1-talking-with-oompa-loompas-a-novel-framework-for-evaluating-linguist.md

 ---
 layout: default
-title: Talking with Oompa Loompas: A novel framework for evaluating linguistic acquisition of LLM agents
+title: "Talking with Oompa Loompas: A novel framework for evaluating linguistic acquisition of LLM agents"
 ---

 # Talking with Oompa Loompas: A novel framework for evaluating linguistic acquisition of LLM agents